abloomston/workwithme.guide-myguide/index.md

 I value humility, kindness, compassion, accountability.

 ## Personality
-I am friendly and open but am somewhat introverted by nature.
+I am friendly and open but am introverted by nature.

 ## Receiving Feedback & Recognition
 I am ok with recognition in any format!
 I can handle negative feedback as long as it's constructive.
-I prefer getting feedback in an explicit and direct way rather than someone pulling their punches or being opaque.
+I prefer getting feedback in a direct way rather than someone pulling their punches or being opaque.

 ## Work Patterns
 I keep typical work hours.
-If I work outside of conventional 9-5 I will do it in the evening.
+If I work outside of the conventional hours I will do it in the evening.
 I don't have preferences about when I work alone versus groups.

 ## Communication Preferences
 Slack during and outside of work hours.
 If it's an emergency and I don't respond to Slack, call or text.
 If I am offline on Slack then I am not working.
 I will still typically read messages when notified.
+If it's really important, avoid email.

 ## Career Goals & Future Interests
 One of the reasons I left management was continue working on my technical skills.
 I took this job to get back to being a full time automation engineer.

 ## Areas for Development
 I have difficulty retaining verbal information.
 I am a borderline pathological note taker.
-I may ask your permission to record something if it is long and complex but I don't want to interupt the flow with asking you to slow down so I can take notes.
+I may ask your permission to record something if it is long and complex but I don't want to interrupt the flow with asking you to slow down so I can take notes.

 ## Ask Me About
 Record collecting, houseplants